+We always ask the following five questions of services.
 Is the service safe?
-Good ●

-The service was safe.
+Good • The service was safe.
 People could be sure that they would receive the assistance they needed when being supported with medication.
 The provider had systems in place to manage risks, which included safeguarding matters and this helped to ensure people's safety.

-There were generally enough staff available, with the right competencies, skills and experience to help meet the needs of the people who used the service.
+There were enough staff available, with the right competencies, skills and experience to help meet the needs of the people who used the service.
 Is the service effective?
-Good ●

-This service was effective.
+Good • This service was effective.
 People were cared for by staff that were well trained and supported.
 Staff had knowledge of the Mental Capacity Act (2005) and knew how to keep people's rights protected.
 People had experienced positive outcomes regarding their health and support and assistance had been gained when needed.
 Is the service caring?
-Good

-This service was caring.
+Good • This service was caring.
 People were provided with care and support that was tailored to their individual needs and goals.
 Staff had a good understanding of people's care needs.

-Staff were caring.
+Staff were compassionate, kind and treated people with respect.
 Is the service responsive?
-Good ●

-The service is responsive
+Good • The service is responsive

 People's needs were assessed and their care and support needs had been reviewed and updated.

 Staff responded quickly when people's needs changed to ensure that their individual health care needs were met.

 Is the service well-led?

+Good

-Good 🔍 This service was well-led.
+This service was well-led.

 The manager understood their responsibilities and demonstrated good management and leadership skills.

+The management team worked in partnership with other professionals.

 Staff understood their roles and were confident to question practice and report any concerns.

 Effective quality assurance systems were in place to monitor the service and identify any areas that needed improvement.

-Essex Cares South East
+Essex Cares South West